So what did we discover on our way?

 Huacachina is also a really good place for party, in our case: Aprés Ski – what else. ;)) Our hostel „Wild Olive“ was the perfect choice to relax after all that action.

 This is a nice opportunity to learn something about the national drink and get some tastings.
 We even got some ice-cream there. 😉

 If you’re on the way to Arequipa, make sure you stop at the view-tower for the famous Nazca lines.
 Incredible what the Incas did.
-If you have a bit more money – you can also take a flight.
+Therefore, if you have a bit more money, you can also take a flight.

 This is our most favorite city so far in Peru.
 We loved to explore all the Alpaca factories, stores and zoos.
 We had some delicious local food in the picanterias and even a swiss-peruvian cheese fondue to celebrate Dominik’s birthday.
-The cathedral is really worth to see – there is a museum with a guide, you can go up the tower and inside.
-We also loved the monastery Santa Catalina – we didn’t expect such a city in the city.
+The cathedral is really worth to see, there is a museum with a guide, where you can go up the tower and inside.
+We also loved the monastery Santa Catalina, we didn’t expect such a city in the city.
 Imagine there where 80 apartments for the nuns back in those days.
-There is also a really good free guided walking tour through the city and you get pastries and queso helado on every corner.
+There is also a really good free guided walking tour through Arequipa and you get pastries and queso helado on every corner.
 The mercado is also a must see.
 The Yanahual park is a tip as well and all the nice bridges in the city.